Symmetry reduction for tunneling defects due to strong couplings to phonons: Experimental relevance

 \section{Experimental relevance}

-Strong defect-phonon coupling suppresses edge tunnelling and space diagonal tunnelling dominates, i.e $\Delta_r\gg\Delta_kW$.
-The dielectric response, however, is qualitatively not modified and thus it cannot be used to estimate the defect-phonon coupling strength.
-In contrast, the acoustic response shows strikingly different behaviour at weak and strong defect-phonon coupling.
-Specifically, with increasing defect-phonon coupling the relaxational part with strong frequency dependence becomes increasingly dominant over the resonant part.
-When comparing dielectric and acoustic response, it turns out that while at weak defect-phonon coupling both are governed by a single energy scale, i.e. $\Delta_kW$, at strong defect-phonon coupling dielectric response is governed by $\Delta_r$ but acoustic response by $\Delta_kW$.
+For strong defect-phonon coupling only space diagonal, i.e. inversion symmetric, tunnelling is not suppressed.
+The spectrum reduces to two-states and the dielectric response is identical to a two-level tunneling system and qualitatively the same for weak defect-phonon coupling.
+Thus, it cannot be used to estimate the defect-phonon coupling strength.
+For strong defect-phonon coupling the two states are, however, 4-fold (almost) degenerate.
+The small splitting is determined by the suppressed tunnelling amplitudes which also sets the energy scale for the acoustic response.
+In this, the acoustic response shows strikingly different behaviour at weak and strong defect-phonon coupling.
+Specifically, with increasing defect-phonon coupling the temperature where the resonant response ($\tanh $ behaviour) reaches its low temperature plateau shifts to lower temperatures.
+This, in turn, allows to determine the defect-phonon coupling by comparing dielectric and acoustic response.
+While at weak defect-phonon coupling both are governed by a single energy scale, i.e. $\Delta_kW$, at strong defect-phonon coupling dielectric response is governed by $\Delta_r$ but acoustic response by $\Delta_kW$.

-Only for KCl doped with Li both, low frequency dielectric as well as acoustic, response measurements are reported at low defect concentrations.
+Only for KCl doped with Li both low frequency dielectric as well as acoustic response measurements are reported at low defect concentrations.
 Tornow et al. report dielectric experiments at a concentration of 60 ppm \cite{Tor94} and Weiss et al. report for the same concentrations acoustic response \cite{Wei99}.
 In both cases resonant contributions are observed with roughly the same energy scale, i.e. $\Delta\sim 1.1$K. Weiss et al. observed additionally relaxational contributions which points clearly to a scenario for weak defect-phonon coupling.
-Parameters for Li defects in KCL are for the defect-phonon coupling $\gamma_t=0.04$eV \cite{Hueb94} and for KCL from table \ref{tabelle1} the speed of sound $v_t=1.7$km/s and mass density $\rho=1.989$g/cm$^3$.
-The Debye temperature is $\hbar\omega_D/\kb=230$K for KCl \cite{Tech}.
-Note that typically the longitudinal speed of sound is larger and thus its contribution in Eq.(\ref{alphas}) is negligible due to the dependence on the fifth power.
-Accordingly, the sum in Eq.(\ref{alphas}) over polarizations simplifies to the equal contribution of both transversal modes.
-The geometry factor \cite{Nal01} $f_t=1/5$.
-Thus, the Debye-Waller exponent is $\alpha_s\omega_D^2/\pi\simeq 7.8\cdot 10^{-2}$ in line with the experimental observation of weak defect-phonon coupling.
+For Li defects in KCl \cite{footx} the Debye-Waller exponent is $\alpha_s\omega_D^2/\pi\simeq 7.8\cdot 10^{-2}$ in line with the experimental observation of weak defect-phonon coupling.